tanaikech/GeminiWithFiles/old_v1.x.x/README.md

 ![](images/fig4.png)

 the following result was obtained by one API call.
-It is found that the uploaded invoices of PDF data can be correctly parsed.
+It is found that the uploaded invoices converted from PDF data to image data can be correctly parsed.

 ```json
 [